philippe-bourdeau/docker-lumen/README.md

 ### Launch your server

 * Clone the project to us as your web server.
 * Add a .env file in your project.
-The ${SOURCE_FOLDER} variable should point to your php application folder path.
+The `SOURCE_FOLDER` variable should point to your php application folder path.
 * Add the following entry to your hosts file `127.0.0.1 php-docker.local`
 * Enter `php-docker.local:8080` to reach your website *`php-docker.local` is arbitrary, (@see nginx/site.conf)*